gadmiraal/Generative-AI-for-bio-molecule-design-notes/ML related/Ideas.md

 - Building on existing language/diffusion models could be advantageous
 ### More fleshed out ideas
 #### Idea 1
-Use a pretrained GPT like architecture and fine tune it on the all atom representation and use it to do sequence and structure prediction
+Use ProtGPT2 and fine tune it on the all atom representation in combination with 3Di.
+Then use it to do sequence and structure prediction
 #### Idea 2
 Train the all atom representation on a GPT like architecture and finetune for sequence and structure prediction
 #### Idea 3
 Use an atom-by-atom pLM to obtain certain feature embeddings for a diffusion task
 #### Idea 4
-D
+We use the all atom representation + the 3Di tokens for a rich representation of a protein both in 1D and in 3D space.
+We create the model in such a way that 3Di tokens are optional so we can do an ablation study on the effects of using both.
+Furthermore we can even use MSA for an even richer representation, which we should also ablate.
+Due to computational power it might be better to for now only try this on smaller proteins of a length of max 500(?) amino acids.
+We can then use three types of language models
+- **Bert**: Use an encoder architecture to map protein to an embedding/latent space which can then be used for feature extraction like secondary structure prediction, contact prediction, remote homology detection and etc.
+- **GPT**: Use an decoder architecture